Face masks required in Florida Keys until June 2021

 KEY WEST, Fla.
-(WJW) — One Florida county that houses a popular tourist destination is mandating the wearing of masks until June 2021.
+(WJW) — Face masks will be required in the Florida Keys, a popular tourist destination, until June 2021.

 According to the Monroe County Board of County Commissioners, the board voted Wednesday to make facial coverings mandatory throughout Monroe County, effective immediately.